adam-p/markdown-here/NOTES.md

 - Had a report that the Options page crashes if it's already open when the extension updates and opens the changelist.

-- What should the upper bound on compatible Thunderbird versions be?
-(Too low now?)
-  - Might need to push out an interim release.

 - Bug: CSS is being applied to excluded reply text.

 - Add options to Firefox/Thunderbird